The Taming of the Shrew

-The Taming of the Shrew is a comedy by William Shakespeare, believed to have been written between 1590 and 1592.
+The Taming of the Shrew is a comedy by William Shakespeare written between 1590 and 1592.
 The play begins with a framing device, often referred to as the induction, (Note: The term was first used by Alexander Pope in 1725, and has been commonly employed ever since.
 The First Folio text begins the play with the standard "Actus primus, Scœna prima" heading, and there is no differentiation between the Induction and what is commonly referred to today as Act 1, Scene 1 (Lucentio arriving in Padua).) in which a mischievous nobleman tricks a drunken tinker named Christopher Sly into believing he is actually a nobleman himself.
 The nobleman then has the play performed for Sly's diversion.

 The main plot depicts the courtship of Petruchio and Katherina, the headstrong, obdurate shrew.
 Initially, Katherina is an unwilling participant in the relationship; however, Petruchio "tames" her with various psychological and physical torments, such as keeping her from eating and drinking, until she becomes a desirable, compliant, and obedient bride.
 The subplot features a competition among the suitors of Katherina's younger sister, Bianca, who is seen as the "ideal" woman.
 The question of whether the play is misogynistic has become the subject of considerable controversy.

 The Taming of the Shrew has been adapted numerous times for stage, screen, opera, ballet, and musical theatre, perhaps the most famous adaptations being Cole Porter's Kiss Me, Kate; McLintock!, a 1963 American Western comedy film, starring John Wayne and Maureen O'Hara; and the 1967 film of the play, starring Elizabeth Taylor and Richard Burton.
 The 1999 high-school comedy film 10 Things I Hate About You and the 2003 romantic comedy Deliver Us from Eva are also loosely based on the play.